The A123 FAQ for Giant Scale and IMAC

 *

 Yes..
 Normally.
 Unless your charger is A123 compatible.
 There’s a work-around available called the ‘dapter’ to allow safe charging of A123 cells with a NiCad/NiMH charger.. do a quick internet search for this device to see if it fits your needs and will work with your current charger.
-The feature that I like to see most on a charger used for A123 support is the balance feature.. while there’s likely to be ongoing debate on the need for balancing A123’s with every charge there is at this time no doubt that running a balance charger will prevent charger mishaps that result in fried packs.
+The feature that I like to see most on a charger used for A123 support is the balance feature.. while there’s likely to be ongoing debate on the 'need' for balancing A123’s with every charge there is absolutely no doubt that 99% of the issues experienced to date with A123's would have been avoided outright had the user employed a quality balance charger and checked individual cell voltages on every charge routine.

 *